scala/scala3/docs/docs/reference/symmetric-meta-programming.md

     Eval context    e    ::=  [ ]  |  e t  |  v e  |  ’e_s[~e]
     Splice context  e_s  ::=  [ ]  |  (x: T) => e_s  |  e_s t  |  q e_s

+A _run_ operation can be added to the calculus by adding a binding `run : expr T -> T` to the initial environment, together with the evaluation rule

+                        run('t)  -->  t

+That is, `run` reduces in the same way as `~` when in evaluation position.
+But unlike splices, `run` operations are only evaluated outside of quotes, which means they are not affected by the PCP.

 ### Typing rules